CompuTec/computec-docs/docs/pdc/user-guide/task-activities/downtime.md

 [Technician / Is downtime Supervisor](../../administrator-guide/setting-up-the-application/overview.md)

-### General Settings, ProcessForce and PDC tab
+### General Settings, CompuTec ProcessForce and PDC tab

-Within the General Settings, several options in the ProcessForce and PDC tabs influence downtime registration behavior:
+Within the General Settings, several options in CompuTec ProcessForce and PDC tabs influence downtime registration behavior:

 - create a new task when downtime is registered.
 - pause all tasks when downtime is registered.